 No-one wants to think about replacing something they have just bought, but it’s worth bearing in mind.

-Ovens are an expensive purchase, and you want yours to last a long time.
+Ovens are an expensive purchase, so you’ll want your chosen model to last a long time.
 That’s why it’s worth checking for a warranty when shopping.

 As a general rule, the longer a warranty is, the greater faith the manufacturer has in the appliance.
-A long warranty is also great for saving money should anything happen.
+A long warranty is also great for saving money should anything happen to your oven.

 Some times of year are better than others when it comes to purchasing a new oven.